tinogoehlert/goom/README.md

 ![GOOM](/misc/goom.png?raw=true "GOOM")

-Place a `DOOM1.wad` in the root dir and type `make run` to run GOOM.
+Make sure you have `DOOM1.WAD` in the root dir.
+Then type `make run` to run GOOM.

 # Development Status

-The project is an experiment and is still lacking a lot of features, such as shooting, enemy behavior, sound, music, menus, and more.
+The project is an experiment and is still lacking a lot of features, such as shooting, enemy behavior, sound, menus, and more.

 ![DEMO](/misc/goom-preview.gif?raw=true "DEMO")